bartimaeusnek/Nearest-Neighbour-Upscale/README.md

 # Nearest-Neighbor-Upscale
 C program to quickly perform nearest neighbour upscaling of an image.
 Driver code works on 32bit PNG images.
 Upscaler functions should work with any image format if you can extract the values of each pixel in the image into an array.
+Should work anywhere POSIX complient really...

 Pictures are supported roughly up to 32768x32768 pixels.

+## Downloads

-Prebuild downloads are available on the releases page for Windows and Linux, should work anywhere POSIX complient really...
+Prebuild downloads are available on the [releases page for Windows and Linux](https://github.com/bartimaeusnek/Nearest-Neighbour-Upscale/releases) or cutting edge builds are under [Actions](https://github.com/bartimaeusnek/Nearest-Neighbour-Upscale/actions).

-How to build on Windows:
+## How to build on Windows:

 With CLI:
 - [install git](https://www.git-scm.com/download/win)